The English Patient: David Caravaggio

 David Caravaggio is a Canadian thief whose profession is legitimised by the war, as the Allies needed crafty people to steal Axis documents.
 He is a long-time friend of Hana's father and becomes known as "the man with bandaged hands" when he arrives at the villa; the bandages cover his severed thumbs, the result of an interrogation by the Italians in Florence.
 He recalls that Ranuccio Tommasoni ordered the interrogation tactic.
 This is a reference to a man by the same name who was murdered by the historical Caravaggio in 1606.

 The mental and physical outcome of the torture is that Caravaggio has "lost his nerve" and ability to steal.
 Hana remembers him as a very human thief.
 He would always be distracted by the human element while doing a job.
 For instance, if an advent calendar was on the wrong day, he would fix it.
 She also has deep feelings of love for Caravaggio.
 At times, Caravaggio seems to display a romantic love towards Hana, but also at one point wishes she would marry Kip.
 Caravaggio and Almásy share a morphine addiction.
 Caravaggio works this to his advantage to confirm his suspicion that Almásy is not English.

 Katharine Clifton

 Katharine is the childhood friend and newly-wed wife of Geoffrey Clifton, whom she marries after their days at Oxford University.
 The day after their wedding, she and Geoffrey fly to join Almásy's expedition.
 She entertains the camp in the evening by reading aloud from Almásy's copy of Herodotus' Histories, after which she and Almásy begin an affair.
-At one point Katharine stabs and punches Almasy repeatedly because she is angry that he doesn't want to change.
+At one point Katharine stabs and punches Almásy repeatedly because she is angry that he doesn't want to change.
 Geoffrey discovers the affair after she has ended it, and she is wracked with guilt.
 Geoffrey attempts to kill all three of them by crashing his plane while they are flying.
 After Geoffrey is killed in the crash, Katharine admits that she always loved Almásy.